gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 We're going to set up 3 Applications to start.
 Two are for NOD-RED, we'll start with those:

  - a "global" applications that references all tokens for Node-RED.
- - a specific application that references the `ldds75` token and restricts access to the `node-red/metsci-ldds75-data` route.
+ - a specific application that references the `ldds75` token and restricts access to the `node-red/metsci-ldds75-data` path.

 #### Global Node-RED Application
 Let's start with the global Node-RED application.